rharel/webext-new-tab-tweaker/sources/README.md

 ## Changelog

 ### 1.7.0
+ * Improves the new tab UI design to be more touch friendly.
  * Adds new wallpaper scaling options: 'automatic' and 'none'.
  * Adds the options to show/hide top sites.